james-nesbitt/launchpadv2/docs/commands.md

 ## Discover

-Discover/Read the state of the cluster.
+Discover/Read the state of the project.

 ## Apply

-Apply the launchpad yaml config to the cluster.
+Apply the launchpad yaml config to the project.

 ## Reset

-Reset the state of the cluster by removing any installed/change components.
+Reset the state of the project by removing any installed/change components.